thomasgoldstein/zabuyaki/res/tiled/README.md

 Expand "Custom Properties" group.
 Click "+" button at the bottom to add "nextmap"(string) property.
 If the property is not present then the default map name "stage1a_map" is used.
 Do not add neither path nor extension to the to the map name.

+There are predefined map names for special cases:
+* ending <- End the game and show "ending" movie.
+* to be added

 ## In-Game drawing order ##
 The BG images are drawn starting from the very last item in the list back to the top.